MaxAKAgluck/SuperSpam-Room-WriteUp/README.md

 <img width="764" height="544" alt="Screenshot 2025-12-05 103340" src="https://github.com/user-attachments/assets/a831475f-0708-4801-9ab2-af12499c52ad" />

-And the answer to the first question is revealed (yes, if you ran the nmap with -sC you would've seen the CMS version right away in scan results).
+And the answer to the first question is revealed (yes, if you ran the nmap with `-sC` you would've seen the CMS version right away in scan results).

 I then researched for this version and saw the kind of CVE that's useful to us:

 <img width="1242" height="297" alt="image" src="https://github.com/user-attachments/assets/fe0161e5-dae1-4d9c-9b96-1f18b4fd532d" />

-But this means we need to log into the CMS admin panel (http://[machine-ip]/concrete5/index.php/login - this is found by examining the main page, there is a Log in button in footer of site).
+But this means we need to log into the CMS admin panel (`http://[machine-ip]/concrete5/index.php/login` - this is found by examining the main page, there is a Log in button in footer of site).

-I then got stuck and didn't understand how to proceed - we have a couple of VNC ports and a webserver wuthout any hints (I only found a couple of possible usernames - http://[machine-ip]/concrete5/index.php/blog)
+I then got stuck and didn't understand how to proceed - we have a couple of VNC ports and a webserver without any hints (I only found a couple of possible usernames - `http://[machine-ip]/concrete5/index.php/blog`)

-I decided to scan using nikto - no results, and then used nmap to scan once again just in case (using -p-):
+I decided to scan using nikto - no results, and then used nmap to scan once again just in case (using `-p-`):

 <img width="540" height="231" alt="image" src="https://github.com/user-attachments/assets/bc139166-fc40-48dd-83cb-26e197835ecc" />